Lost-Outpost/Telsera/HELP.md

 ### Is there a default config I need to set for using a controller?

 If you the pause the game after you've made your character, go under the System tab and click Settings.
 Be sure to tick the box for controller use.
 I personally don't have a controller, so I've never played Skyrim with one/have done any testing, so it'll be up to you to navigate the controller binds.

-### Why do you have the cheat mod "AddItemMenu" enabled by default?
-WTF immersion ruined?

-Let's face it, I am in fact a cheater cheater pumpkin eater.
-If you don't want to cheat, simply don't grab the misc object from the backpack outside of Helgen's cave.

-### Why can I build the homes from Hearthfires DLC without any materials??
-WTF immersion ruined?

-Same answer as above.
-I really *really* don't enjoy building them the legit way.
-Sorry!